taresh18/Image-Colorization/README.md

 ## Things I Tried:

-* Label Smoothing : Put the two target labels, Real = 0.9 and Fake = 0.1, instead of 1 and 0 respectively.
 * Pre-trained the Generator separately:
   * Used U-Net with a pretrained (on ImageNet) Resnet model as its backbone and then pretrained the whole generator model on the dataset.
   * Tried with Resnet18 and Resnet34 models.